dolomiteson/ultimate-regex-tutorial/gist-template.md

   * Example - /\d{2,4}/g will find numbers that have numbers 2-4 digits long.
 * Quantifiers also have shorthands which are beneficial to the developer
   * The + is shorthand for 1 0r more: /\d+/g
-  * The ? is shothand for 0 or 1: /colou?r/ will match both color and colour
+  * The ? is shorthand for 0 or 1: /colou?r/ will match both color and colour
   * The * means 0 or more: /Java\w*/g will match the string Java followed by any word character.
 * Common quantifier examples:
   * Whole Numbers: /^\d+$/